 Bonus Tip: The Rope:

 There are hundreds of choices when it comes to a good speed rope.
 In terms of brand, it’s really a personal preference.
 However, it’s very important that you size your rope correctly.
 Make sure that those handles are no higher than your armpits (leave it a little longer if you are just starting out).
 Also, the handles are like the shaft on the golf club; the most important part.
 If you can find handles that spin smooth without resistance, this will help give you an advantage.

 The Double Under is an awesome movement that is extremely cool to learn.
 If you follow these tips, you will be well on your way to dominating your double unders and you will have another great fat burning too to add some variety to your jump rope and daily workouts.

-If you are looking for a concrete program for learning double unders, then check the Dominate Your Double Unders program here:
+If you are looking for a concrete program for learning double unders, then click here to check out the Dominate Your Double Unders program.